 If you like CBS dramas or The Brave, you might like FBI.
 It’s a TV show with plenty of potential and stories yet to come.

-(This post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
+(Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
 Read the disclosure page for details.)You can purchase the entire season, or episodes (as they air) on Amazon Video.

 Content: so far, “intense” moments and violence is the reason for the shows TV14 rating, though this will vary episode-by-episode.#TVShow Review | FBI – Interesting New Drama from an Emmy Award Winner.
 Who's seen this new CBS drama?
 Click To Tweet